Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Examples

-Consider the mechanical system depicted in Fig. \ref{fig:gear_system}, where there are rotating tables via a gear and a ball is rolling on one of the tables without slipping.
-We assume that there is no loss of energy and non-slipping in the gear and also that the external torque is constant.
-Let $I_{i}$ be moments of inertia for the table $i=1,2$.
-Let us decompose the system into distinct three systems; (1) a rotating (small) table, (2) a rotating (large) table, and (3) a rolling ball on a table.
+Consider the mechanical system depicted in Figure \ref{fig:gear_system}, where there are two rotating tables and a ball is rolling on one of the tables without slipping.
+We assume that the gears are ideally linked by a non-slip constraint without any loss of energy and hence the mechanical system is conservative.
+Let $I_{1}$ and $I_{2}$ be moments of inertia for the tables.
+We will now decompose the system into two primitive systems; (1) a rolling ball on a rotating (large) table and (2) a rotating (large) table.
+By tearing the mechanical system into the primitive systems, there may appear (constraint) torques $\tau_{s_{1}}$ and $\tau_{s_{2}}$ associated with the angular velocities $\dot{s}_{1}$ and $\dot{s}_{2}$.
+Later, we will show how the constraint torques as well as the angular velocities at the contact point of the rotating tables can be incorporated into an interaction Dirac structure.

-\paragraph{Primitive System 1.} For Primitive System 1 the configuration manifold is the circle, $Q_1 = S^1$.
-The Lagrangian is the rotational energy of the system.